Joc Pederson Player Props: Giants vs. Brewers

-On Saturday, Joc Pederson (.367 slugging percentage in past 10 games, with zero homers) and the San Francisco Giants play the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
-First pitch is at 7:15 PM ET.
+On Sunday, Joc Pederson (.323 slugging percentage in past 10 games, with no homers) and the San Francisco Giants play the Milwaukee Brewers, whose starting pitcher will be Adrian Houser.
+First pitch is at 4:05 PM ET.

 Joc Pederson Game Info & Props vs. the Brewers